-- If you intend on keeping your licenses where they are and just getting an Exadata, it is really expensive - Uses "old" technology (disks) and charges you for them - May have issues with rapidly changing data (frequent IUD) negating the new performance features - Can get similar or better performance improvements without getting rid of existing technologies. - Question: If all that processing is moved to the Cells, what do you need 128 to 160 CPUs for?
+- If you intend on keeping your licenses where they are and just getting an Exadata, it is really expensive - Uses "old" technology (disks) - May have issues with rapidly changing data (frequent IUD) negating the new performance features - Can get similar or better performance improvements without getting rid of existing technologies. - Question: If all that processing is moved to the Cells, what do you need 128 CPUs for?